agatakolohe/Vendors-Orders-PierresBakery.Solution/README.md

 ## Known Bugs

 VS Code has been a little buggy recently 12-18-2020.
-If after cloning the repo and you are unable to compile please restart VS Code, that seems to fix the issue at the moment.
+If after cloning the repo and you are unable to compile please restart VS Code, this seems to fix the issue at the moment.

 ## Support and Contact Details